-While the Beginner BJJ student focuses on learning new skills and techniques, the Intermediate BJJ student (blue and purple belt) is selecting from that catalog of material that best suit them - and spending many hours developing this material into their skill set.
+While the Beginner BJJ student focuses on learning new skills and techniques, the Intermediate BJJ student (blue and purple belt) is selecting material from that catalog that best suit them - and spending many hours developing this material into their own game.

 The blue belt is the most dynamic and critical rank, perhaps the most important in Brazilian Jiu-Jitsu.
 The focus of a blue belt is to learn how to string together techniques.
-Blue belts know a lot of words (techniques) but are still learning to string together a few sentences.
+Think of it like this... blue belts know a lot of words (techniques) but are still learning to string together sentences.

 Using the above analogy, a purple belt is someone who can have a conversation.
-A purple belt that knows 6 passes may only know how to string together 2 or 3 of them to make one work.
+A purple belt that knows 6 passes can string together 2 or 3 of them to make one work.

 These are subjective measures and you should trust your instructor(s) to point out ways for you to improve your game.

-For more information or to feel the difference at Open Guard BJJ, complete the free trial form or stop by today.
+For more information or to feel the difference at Open Guard BJJ, complete the free trial form or stop by.